 What Are Cremini Mushrooms?
 A Few Mushroom Facts

 We have been buying a lot of cremini mushrooms lately.
 They’re in the bin next to the more familiar little white button mushrooms, and they’re slightly more expensive but oh so worth it.
-We got curious about this new favorite mushroom, and decided to look up a few mushroom facts.
-Here’s what we discovered.
+We got curious about this new favorite mushroom, and decided to gather together a few facts.
+Here’s what you need to know:

-• Did you know that most of the table mushrooms we eat are all of the same variety?
-Its name is Agaricus bisporus, according to Wikipedia, and it includes portobello, cremini, and white button mushrooms.
+Most of the table mushrooms we eat are all of the same variety: Its name is Agaricus bisporus, according to Wikipedia, and it’s sold in three common types:

-• The portobello is the most mature mushroom here; it’s really just an overgrown white mushroom!
-They are left to grow for longer, until they have spread out into that delicious meaty cap.
+The portobello is the most mature mushroom of these three; it’s really just an overgrown white mushroom!
+Portobellos are left to grow for longer, until they have spread out into that delicious meaty cap.

-• The cremini mushroom, then, is just in between these two varieties.
+The cremini mushroom is the same variety as the white button mushroom and the portobello mushroom, but is between the two in terms of age.
 It’s a moderately mature version of the white button mushroom, which is why it has a similar flavor.
 It’s younger than the portobello, but still related, which is why these are sometimes sold as “baby bella” or “baby portobello” mushrooms.

 (Images: Faith Durand)